-Annex I priority habitats are denoted by an asterisk ().
+Annex I priority habitats are denoted by an asterisk (\).

 This citation relates to a site entered in the Register of European Sites for Great Britain.
-Register reference number: UK0012557 Date of 14 June Treas Salar 2005 Signed: On behalf of the Secretary of State for Environment,
+Register reference number: UK0012557 Date of registration: 14 June 2005

+Signed: Treas Salam

 On behalf of the Secretary of State for Environment, Food and Rural Affairs